Jeg Coughlin Jr.: History

 Coughlin has been competing in the NHRA Lucas Oil Sportsman Series in 2006 and in the past, and has won 12 events.
 He has 46 combined wins in the Professional series and the Sportsman series.

 In 2007, Coughlin drove the Jeg's Chevrolet Cobalt for Victor Cagnazzi Racing to the NHRA Powerade Pro Stock Championship.
 It was his full-time return to the Pro Stock class.

 Coughlin collected three victories and his fourth NHRA Pro Stock Championship in 2008.
 He went to five final rounds with three of them coming in the NHRA Countdown to One.
 His consistency throughout the season never dropped him below fourth in the championship points.

 After sitting out the 2011 season, Coughlin returned to the quarter mile in 2012, driving a Dodge Avenger with Mopar and JEGS sponsorship.

 On November 10, 2013, Coughlin won his 5th Pro Stock championship after Jason Line lost in round 2 in Pomona.

 Coughlin debuted his JEGS.com/Mopar Dodge Dart at the NHRA Gatornationals for the 2014 season.
 He won two races in six final-round appearances.

 Coughlin made three starts for Elite Motorsports in 2015, reaching the final in Seattle.

 For 2016, Coughlin returned to full-time competition with Elite Motorsports, driving a Dodge Dart as Erica Enders' teammate.

 Coughlin holds several NHRA records.
 Coughlin is the only driver to collect victories in four categories in one season, when in 1997 he won on Pro Stock, Super Stock, Competition, and Super Gas.
 He is also the only professional drag racer to win from all 16 qualifying spots.
-Plus, Coughlin is the only driver to win a national event in seven different classes: Pro Stock, Comp, Super Stock, Super Comp, Super Gas and Top Dragster.
+Plus, Coughlin is the one of two drivers to win a national event in seven different classes: Pro Stock, Comp, Super Stock, Super Comp, Super Gas and Top Dragster.